 Capital Equipment is an article of tangible nonexpendable personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per unit.
+Capital Equipment will be tagged and listed in the Asset Management List.

 Minor Equipment is an article of tangible nonexpendable personal property having a useful life of more than one year and an acquisition cost of at least $2,000 or more per unit, but not more than $4,999.99.
+Minor Equipment will be tagged and listed in the Asset Management List.

 2. Procurement Procedure for Assets Purchased Through a Sponsored Program